Teach in Thailand: Intro Video Guidelines 2025 — KET

 Find the Right Spot

 To film your intro video, start by picking a great spot.
 Natural light is your friend—set up near a window during the day to make your video look bright and clear.
 Using natural light can improve the overall quality of the video, giving it a warm, inviting feel.
 Choose a neutral background, like a plain wall or a tidy room, to keep the focus on you.
-Using a neutral background can enhance the professionalism of the video, making sure nothing distracts from your message.
+Using a neutral background can enhance the video's professionalism, ensuring nothing distracts from your message.

 Get Your Gear Ready